Texan Smokeshow Hope Beel Shows Off Toned Physique In Sports Bra And Biker Shorts At The Gym

 That clip has been watched more than 20,000 times.
 And, just like in her most recent post, Hope’s fans flooded the comments section with compliments.

 The model is also known for showing off the gains that she’s earned in the gym via the plethora of bikini photos on her Instagram page.
 In one of her more recent posts, she’s sporting a black bikini with a floral pattern.
 Her hair is in a half-up ponytail leaving the rest of her tresses to hang past her shoulders in flowing curls.
+According to the post’s geo-tag, the photo was taken in the Turks and Caicos Islands.

 The post has amassed over 24,000 likes and more than 250 comments.